Italy - Croatia ferry routes 2023

 Ferry from Ancona to Zadar

-In 2023, you can catch a ferry from Ancona to Zadar only from the end of June to early September.
+You can normally catch a ferry from Ancona to Zadar only from the end of June to early September.
 There is usually 1 crossing per week, with a duration of 7 to 9 hours.
 The company operating on this route is Jadrolinija.

 The Mediterranean vibe of the beautiful city of Split